-(a) The Council will provide access to and use of various computer facilities as may be determined from time to time.
-Although the Council wishes to encourage Members

-- (b) Where a Member is not available, (e.g. due to sickness absence or leave) and access to data is required, the relevant party whip will be advised. - (c) In cases where there is a need to investigate any potential breaches of this policy appropriate advice must be sought from the Head of Democratic Services, the Head of ICT and the Head of Legal Services.
+- (a) The Council will provide access to and use of various computer facilities as may be determined from time to time.
+Although the Council wishes to encourage Members to gain and improve their skills, personal understanding, knowledge and development is a secondary consideration. - (b) Where a Member is not available, (e.g. due to sickness absence or leave) and access to data is required, the relevant party whip will be advised. - (c) In cases where there is a need to investigate any potential breaches of this policy appropriate advice must be sought from the Head of Democratic Services, the Head of ICT and the Head of Legal Services.